shalmali86/Python_Basics/README.md

 # Python_Basics
-This repository contains foundational Python scripts and projects designed to help beginners learn the core concepts of Python programming.
-Whether you're new to coding or looking to refresh your Python skills, this repository covers key topics with practical examples and exercises.
+This repository contains foundational Python scripts and projects designed to help beginners learn the core concepts of Python programming.This repository covers key topics with practical examples and exercises.

 Topics Covered: